Beetlesarecoolerthanme/README/README.md

 <p align="left">

 ### ✦  Welcome to my Art Show .
 You can call me Kittyshot , Sillymed , or Artful .
-I am Artful anyways .
+I am Artful after all .

 ### ✦  In this art show you will learn the important information you need to know about me , so please , settle in your seat .

+### ✦  Also , huge warning before the performance starts . .
+I am a MINOR !
+That's right .
+So , be careful of what you say and how you interact with me .